brandur/sorg/content/fragments-drafts/retroactive-justification.md

 so we've had to start maintaining our own ORM/ODM library, need to put incredible workarounds in place because there's no such thing as an atomic transaction, and have written tens of thousands of lines of add-on code to keep it stable and running.

-but doing so would be highly disingenuous.
+Doing so would be highly disingenuous, but I guarantee that we could pen a convincing essay if there was the will to do so.

 I would beg you to stay skeptical when reading these types of posts.
 Read between the lines; ask yourself not just what they're saying, but also what